 Toast buckwheat

 - Heat a dry skillet over a medium setting.
-Toast raw buckwheat groats for 5-8 minutes while stirring constantly.
+Toast 1 cup raw buckwheat groats for 5-8 minutes while stirring constantly.

 - The trick to evenly toasted groats is to roast over a medium setting.
 Take care not to burn the groats, but aim for a golden color like the photo in the post.